PietroCarrara/PietroCarrara.github.io/content/posts/2020-08-25-hs64-tablet-drivers/index.md

 tags:
   - huion
   - tech
+  - linux
 title: Huion HS64 Drivers
 ---

 Due to the ongoing COVID-19 pandemic, I found myself with too much free time; so much that I decided to try a new
 hobby: Drawing.
-I don't plan to take it seriously, I just want to scribble something while I don't have anything better to do.
+I don't plan to take it seriously, I just wanted to scribble something while I don't have anything better to do.

 So I decided to borrow a pen-tablet from a friend who has a Wacom.
 It was a pretty neat device.
-Simply plug it in and everything works out of the box.
+Simply plug it in and everything worked out of the box.
 I even managed to get some playtime in osu! with it.

 I returned it after 2~3 weeks, and decided I should buy one.
 I did some research, and Huion devices had lower prices; since I won't take drawing seriously, I chose their HS64 model.